davecpearce/hacs_mywatertoronto/README.md

 2. Click **+ ADD INTEGRATION** to setup a new integration
 3. Search for **MyWaterToronto** and click on it
 4. You will be guided through the rest of the setup process via the config flow
-   - You will have to provide information from your City of Toronto Utility bill such as Account Number, Client Number, Last Name, Postal Code and Last Payment Method from the upper right hand corner of your bill.
+   - You will have to provide information from your City of Toronto Utility bill located in the upper right-hand corner:
+     - Account Number
+       - Enter a 9-digit number with leading zeros
+     - Client Number
+       - Enter the first 9 digits (wuth leading zeros) + hyphen + last two digits (nnnnnnnnn-nn)
+     - Last Name
+       - The last name of the property owner
+     - Postal Code
+       - Enter postal code in uoppercase and a space (A1A 1A1)
+     - Last Payment Method
+       - Select from list baased on your last payment:
+         - Pre-authorized
+         - Mail in cheque
+         - In person
+         - Bank payment
+         - Payment drop box
+       - Ensure future payment methods do not change otherwise this will need to be updated

 ## Available Sensors